 Our lawyers include current and former litigators, cops, prosecutors and criminal defense lawyers.
 We know how to investigate and put together individual and California class action lawsuits against Uber, Lyft and other ride-sharing companies.

-To help you better understand how to file a lawsuit against Uber or Lyft or another California ride-sharing company, our California personal injury lawyers discuss the following, below:
+To help you better understand how to file a lawsuit against Uber or Lyft or another ride-sharing company, our California Uber accident lawyers and Calfornia Lyft accident lawyers discuss the following, below:

 - 1. What are Uber and Lyft?